 Many comparisons were made between different sized projects to revitalize this area.
 To have a successful plan, it is important to understand the scale, significance and balance of the high-speed train and the Novo Rio bus station – together are comparable to an airport.
 Thus, The strategic planning took the metaphor of the airport terminal in the preparation of solutions for programs, scale and flows of the project.
 The main idea proposes Francisco Bicalho Avenue as an inter-modal terminal macro as a new “device” coupled to the inner city.
 So why not leverage the existing equipment adding tools to improve the transportation system, and so designing a strong axis of infrastructure.

-The design is an urban magnetic element, capable of attracting investments and growth structure for this entire area.
-The project estimates vacant spaces reserved for the independent development of equipment in order to allow the project to evolve with the city.
 Project Team: Lucas Ramos, Priscila Bellas, Thiago De Almeida Location: Rio de Janeiro, Brazil Orientation: Alexandre Pessoa, Cristovao Duarte, Guilherme Lassance, Ivete Farah Program: Transport, commerce, and services